rasundsbak/rtd-tutorial/docs/source/01_preparations.rst

 * If you do not have Microsoft Authenticator, you can download from App Store (iPhone) or Google Play (Android)
 *  Make your two factor work with the QR code.
 Follow `this recipe <https://www.uio.no/english/services/it/research/platforms/edu-research/help/two-factor-authentication.html>`_.
 * Setting the password: `Here is how <https://www.uio.no/english/services/it/research/platforms/edu-research/help/change-password.html>`_.
 * You should have your Microsoft Authenticator open, and at the same time have the screen open with login on "Change your OTP".
 You need to have your mobile camera enabled.
-The system will be set up automatically via a QR code on the screen, that is seen by the Authenticator app.
 * In the Authenticator --> Home --> Microsoft entra ID --> Konfigurer totrinnsbekreftelse

 .. image:: qr_sladdet.png